irungentoo/toxcore/docs/Avatars.md

   - Providing an alternate, smaller, message to cooperative users refresh avatar information when nothing has changed (`PACKET_ID_AVATAR_INFO`);

-  - Making the avatar data transfer chatty: The user requesting avatar data can not force a peer to send large amounts of data in a single shot and must request new chunks as needed.
-The sender will never send more that 1 kB of data in a single push and have ultimate control over the amount of data sent in a chunk;

   - Having per-friend data transfer limit.
 As the current protocol still allows an user to request an infinite data stream by asking the the same offset of the avatar again and again, the implementation limits